wagtail/rfcs/text/054-internationalisation.md

 ## Differences from RFC 9

-This RFC effectively replaces [RFC 9](https://github.com/wagtail/rfcs/pull/9) that was written in 2016.
+This RFC effectively replaces [RFC 9](https://github.com/wagtail/rfcs/pull/9).
 The main differences are:

 - Adds the fields directly to `Page` instead of a creating separate page model
 - Provides support for translating non-page models